ndiddy99/openmadoola/mml/README.md

 If the files are named correctly (search for "soundFilenames" [here](../src/sound.c)), they'll override the regular music or sound effects.

 ## Example Tracks
-If you composed anything and want it added here, submit a pull request.
+If you composed anything and want it added here, feel free to submit a pull request.

 - [precure.mml](precure.mml) - Futari Wa Pretty Cure (Sega Pico) - Title (cover by marklincadet)
 - [sunset.mml](sunset.mml) - marklincadet - Running from the Sunset